 The importance of regular transit

-Tips to improve your transit
+Tips to improve your digestion

-1. Include fiber in your diet
+1. Incorporate fiber into your diet

 2. Drink enough water